 In this article, we’ll look at factors that can shorten a guitar pickup’s lifespan and how to prevent them.

 Guitar pickups are often thought to last forever because they don’t have any moving parts.
 Most pickups are so simple they only consist of a magnet, pole pieces, and copper coil wire, all held in place by wax.

-The magnet can weaken over time, but this is not easily detectable and isn’t worth worrying about in most cases.
-However, there are a few things that can damage or shorten their lifespan quickly, including:
+The magnet can weaken over time.
+But this is not easily detectable and isn’t worth worrying about in most cases.
+Yet, there are a few things that can damage or shorten their lifespan quickly, including: